s1eve-mcdichae1/RetroPie-Extra/README.md

 # RetroPie-Extra
+**The Pi5 is still being worked on and will continue to grow as time goes on as 64bit is still new for the Pi**

 This is a **collection of unofficial installation scripts for RetroPie** allowing you to quickly and easily **install emulators, ports and libretrocores** that haven't been included in RetroPie for one reason or another.
 These scripts can be considered experimental at best.
 I have found new scripts made by other people and added them to this Repo.
 I dont take credit for any of them, other then the ones I made